Medical expert of the article

 Histology of the gastric mucosa |

-The partial deficiency of transcobalamin I (TK I)
+Partial transcobalamin I (TK I) deficiency

 There are 2 types of enzyme deficiency:

-Violation of methylcobalamin synthesis leads to a decrease in the activity of methionine synthetase, which causes the development of homocystinuria and hypomethioninemia, usually without methylmalonic aciduria, although in transplantation of methylmalonic aciduria in cobalamin E disease.
+Impaired methylcobalamin synthesis results in decreased methionine synthetase activity, which causes the development of homocystinuria and hypomethioninemia, usually without methylmalonic aciduria, although transient methylmalonic aciduria may be observed in cobalamin E disease.
 The disease begins in the first two years of life, sometimes in adults.
-Clinically, megaloblastic anemia, developmental lag, neurological disorders, nystagmus, hypotension or hypertension, stroke, blindness, ataxia are noted.
-Treatment: gidroksikobalamin on 1 000-2 000 mkg parenterally 1-2 times a week.
-Prenatal diagnosis of cobalamin E disease is possible, with confirmation of the diagnosis of the mother from the second trimester of pregnancy, vitamin B 12 is administered parenterally 2 times a week.
+Clinically, megaloblastic anemia, developmental delay, neurological disorders, nystagmus, hypotension or hypertension, stroke, blindness, and ataxia are noted.
+Treatment: hydroxycobalamin 1,000-2,000 mcg parenterally 1-2 times a week.
+Prenatal diagnosis of cobalamin E disease is possible; if the diagnosis is confirmed, the mother is prescribed vitamin B 12 parenterally 2 times a week from the second trimester of pregnancy.

-Acquired forms of vitamin B 12- deficiency anemia
+Acquired forms of vitamin B12 deficiency anemia

-They occur much more often than hereditary.
+They are much more common than hereditary ones.

-The causes of acquired vitamin B 12- deficiency anemia:
+Causes of acquired vitamin B12 deficiency anemia:

 Inadequate intake of vitamin B 12.

-- Deficiency of vitamin B 12 in the mother (vegetarianism, pernicious anemia, sprue), which leads to a deficiency of vitamin B 12 in breast milk - megaloblastic anemia in children breastfed develops in 7-24 months (sometimes at an early age).
+- Vitamin B12 deficiency in the mother (vegetarianism, pernicious anemia, sprue), leading to vitamin B12 deficiency in breast milk - megaloblastic anemia in breastfed children develops at 7-24 months (sometimes at an earlier age).

 - starvation;